- Search The Registry

 - My Account

 *The founding of Concordia College is celebrated on this date in 1922.
-It was one of over 100 Historically Black Colleges and Universities (HBCU) in America.
-Its original name was Alabama Lutheran Academy and was a result of the pioneer Lutheran missionaries in Alabama.
+It was among over 100 Historically Black Colleges and Universities (HBCUs) in America.
+Its original name was Alabama Lutheran Academy, resulting from the pioneer Lutheran missionaries in Alabama.

 That year, Miss Rosa Young was concerned about the spiritual and direct educational welfare of the African American people in her native area.
 She thus directed a plea for help to the Lutheran Synodical Conference of North America.
-The conference responded favorably and sent the Rev. Nils Jules Bakke, who on Palm Sunday in 1916 performed 58 Baptisms and 70 confirmations in Rosebud, Alabama.
+The conference responded favorably and sent the Rev. Nils Jules Bakke, who, on Palm Sunday in 1916, performed 58 Baptisms and 70 confirmations in Rosebud, Alabama.
 Within a few years, more than 20 congregations were founded.

-In 1919 at a conference held in Midway, near Miller's Ferry, a resolution was adopted to petition the Synodical Conference for funds to build a school for the special purpose of training professional church workers.
+In 1919, at a Midway conference near Miller's Ferry, a resolution was adopted to petition the Synodical Conference for funds to build a school for the special purpose of training professional church workers.
 The location selected for the new school was Selma, Ala.
-The first class was conducted in a rented cottage at 521 First Avenue, on November 13, 1922.
+The first class was conducted in a rented cottage at 521 First Avenue on November 13, 1922.
 The Rev. R. O. Lynn was the first president.
-The first buildings on the present campus were dedicated by the Director of Missions, C. F. Drews on September 20, 1925.
-One year later four females made up the school's first graduating class.
+The first buildings on the present campus were dedicated by the Director of Missions, C. F. Drews, on September 20, 1925.
+Four females made up the school's first graduating class one year later.

 This new Alabama school graduated capable leaders like Pres.
 Edward Wescott, whose dedicated service to the school, made survival possible during the Great Depression.
-In 1945 the Rev. W. H. Ellwanger became president.
+In 1945, the Rev. W. H. Ellwanger became president.
 He also served as superintendent of the Alabama Mission Field for many years.
-Throughout his dual role, he constantly aligned the activities of the school with the needs of the field.
+Throughout his dual role, he constantly aligned the school's activities with the needs of the field.
 In 1962, the Synodical Conference transferred the school's ownership, control, and maintenance to the Lutheran Church-Missouri Synod.
 Since then, the President directed the school in an active modernization program.